lalitm1004/lm04-blog/src/content/blog/002-oxigrad-01.md

 - [GitHub Repository](https://github.com/lalitm1004/oxigrad)
 - [PyPI](https://pypi.python.org/pypi/oxigrad)

 I've always wanted to understand the math and programming behind a framework like `PyTorch`.
 So I decided to build one, `oxigrad` will eventually be a tiny ML framework written in Rust with Python bindings.

 Today I'm building a scalar-valued autograd engine (I'll eventually add support for tensors and the like).

-An autograd engine is provides a very useful data structure for calculating the gradients of variables wrt each other.
+An autograd engine provides a very useful data structure for calculating the gradients of variables wrt each other.

 > Check out Andrej Karpathy's [video](https://www.youtube.com/watch?v=VMj-3S1tku0) on the topic.